Henry positive after Fabregas helps Monaco to debut draw

+Thierry Henry believes Cesc Fabregas will be key to Monaco's improvement after debuting in Sunday's 1-1 draw with Marseille.

-Monaco is struggling in the relegation zone in Ligue 1, but it picked up an impressive point at Stade Velodrome as Youri Tielemans cancelled out Maxime Lopez's opener.
+Monaco are struggling in the relegation zone in Ligue 1, but they picked up an impressive point at Stade Velodrome as Youri Tielemans cancelled out Maxime Lopez's opener.

 Tielemans lined up in the centre of midfield alongside Fabregas, who joined from Chelsea last week, and Henry is confident the experienced signing will have a positive impact.